marklogic-community-staging/solution-templates/Manufacturing/CallCenterCustomer360/5.2/README.md

 # HR360 Data Hub

-This sample data hub for HR360 is compatible with [DHF] 5.2.x and [Data Hub Central Community Edition] 2.0.5
+This sample data hub for Call Center Customer 360 is compatible with [DHF] 5.2.x and [Data Hub Central Community Edition] 2.0.5

 ## Walkthrough

-The HR360Walkthrough.docx accompanying this hub provides step by step instructions to walk through a user story for this data hub using Envision/Data Hub Central Community Edition (DHCCE).
+The Call-Center-Customer360-Walkthrough.docx accompanying this hub provides step by step instructions to walk through a user story for this data hub using Envision/Data Hub Central Community Edition (DHCCE).

 ## Getting Started